uniibu/circularqueue/README.md

 ## JavaScript [Circular Buffer](http://en.wikipedia.org/wiki/Circular_buffer) Utility

-The end goal of this project is to implement the entire JavaScript `Array.prototype`, and some additional utility methods, as a circular buffer.
+Forked from [CBuffer](https://github.com/trevnorris/cbuffer/) with additional enhancements

 Note: This is called a circular buffer because of what this library accomplishes, but is implemented as an Array.
 This may be confusing for Node users, which may want to use a true Buffer.

-While the entire `Array.prototype` API is on the roadmap, it's not all quite here.
 Below is the currently implemented API.

+### Installation

+- `npm install better-cbuffer` or `yarn add better-cbuffer`

 ### Usage